Is It Time For Hearing Aids To Be Sold Over The Counter?

 "The greater the hearing loss, the greater the risk of loss of thinking and memory abilities over time," he says, which can lead to feelings of insecurity and social isolation — a known risk factor for dementia.

-Lin says his findings should serve as a "wake-up call" for policy makers.
+Lin says his findings should serve as a "wake-up call" for policymakers.
 If people have easier access to more affordable hearing aids, he says, that could lead to benefits that go far beyond hearing.